 Here they are:

 - Edges.
 Saggy edges often are a result of sitting at the edge of your mattress.
-In fact, a mattress is designed for sleeping only, so if you often use your laptop, watch TV, or read while sitting on it, a risk of sagging increases.
+A mattress is designed for sleeping only, so if you often use your laptop, watch TV, or read while sitting on it, the risk of sagging can increase.

 - Both corners at your feet.
 Indentations there may appear if you have pets and allow them to sleep with you.

-Try utilizing the surface more evenly.
-You can also try rotating the mattress to promote even weight distribution.
+Try utilizing the surface more evenly if you can.
+You can also try rotating the mattress to promote even weight distribution and prevent premature sagging.

 How Will a Saggy Mattress Impact Your Sleep?

-Your body can adapt to nearly anything, including pretty uncomfortable conditions.
-However, it will still signal you that something’s not right.
-In the case with a sagging mattress, look out for the following sleep-related signs:
+Your body can adapt to nearly anything, including pretty uncomfortable sleeping conditions.
+However, it will still send you signals that something’s not quite right.
+In the case of a sagging mattress, look out for the following sleep-related signs:

 - Tossing and turning.
-When the surface of your mattress will lose its uniformity, you will need more time to find a comfortable position to sleep.
-Also, you may find that the positions which once felt relaxed start causing stiffness and pain in the lower back or neck.
+When the surface of your mattress loses its uniformity, you will need more time to find a comfortable position to sleep.
+Also, you may find the positions you once felt relaxed in start causing stiffness and pain in your lower back or neck (1).

 - Insomnia.
-Spending hours rolling in your bed from side to side will impact your overall sleep quality and duration.
-This might even lead to uncontrollable anxiety episodes prior to bedtime.
+Spending hours rolling in your bed from side to side can impact your overall sleep quality and duration.
+This could even lead to anxiety and worry about getting to sleep.

 - Headaches.
-When your mattress cannot support proper spine alignment, your shoulders and neck are the ones that suffer the most.
+When your mattress doesn’t provide proper spine alignment and support, your neck and shoulders are the ones that suffer the most.
 Squeezed nerves and blood vessels in these areas can result in tension headaches or migraines.

 - Allergies.
 Saggy spots make a great place for all the nasty things to build up.
 That includes organic particles, which are the food for dust mites.
-And dust mites are the most common bedroom allergen in the US homes.
-So, if you start noticing troubled breathing or sore and dry eyes upon awakening, your saggy bed could be the one to blame.
+And you guessed it — most US homes have detectable levels of dust mite allergen in their bed.
+So, if you start noticing you’re getting a sniffly nose or sore and dry eyes when you wake up, your saggy bed could be the one to blame.

-Poor quality of sleep caused by all these factors can trigger a host of chronic disorders and worsen your overall health.
-So, if the root cause of these issues lies inside a saggy mattress, be sure to replace it with a new one as soon as possible.
+Poor quality of sleep caused by all these factors can trigger a whole host of chronic disorders that can contribute to a decline in overall health.
+So, if you think the root cause of these issues could lie inside a saggy mattress, be sure to replace it with a new one as soon as possible.